 Some bodybuilders are quite happy to gain weight, even if all of it is not solid muscle.
 Although increased creatine levels can help contribute to more muscle growth, it can also have an impact on your metabolism.

-You can take buffered creatine in cycles or use it continously so long as you do not take more than the total daily dosage listed on the label.
+You can take buffered creatine in cycles or use it continuously so long as you do not take more than the total daily dosage listed on the label.

-Buffered creatine overdose doesn't usually come with recognizable side effects.
-If you have recently been diagnosed with a kidney disorder, you should not take buffered creatine.
+If you have recently been diagnosed with a kidney disorder or impaired liver function, you should not take buffered creatine.

-Supplement containing buffered creatine should also be taken if you experience digestion problems.
+Supplements containing buffered creatine should also be avoided if you experience digestion problems.
 Issues ranging from mild stomachaches to severe diarrhea have been linked to buffered creatine supplement use.